amaurigmartins/GroundCalc/README.md

 These codes are properties of the respective authors, with all due credits given.
 Observe any restrictions and licensing/usage requirements in the websites above.

 ### Acknowledgements

 GroundCalc has been actively maintained and improved by [Amauri Martins-Britto](mailto:amaurigmartins@gmail.com) and [João Pedro Ivo Finamore](mailto:jpe.ivo@gmail.com).

+### DISCLAIMER

+This is not a professional power grounding analysis tool.
+The equations and methods implemented are fairly accurate for small to medium sized geometries at the mains frequency and that's all.

 ### Restrictions of use